kakkerlagourishankar/Predictive-Pulse-Harnessing-Machine-Learning-for-Blood-Pressure-Analysis/README.md

 # Key Features:

-Interactive web UI using Flask + HTML/CSS (Bootstrap) Trained SVM-based ML model for BP classification Client-side PDF generation using jsPDF
+Interactive web UI using Flask + HTML/CSS (Bootstrap) Trained on logistic regression ML model for BP classification Client-side PDF generation using jsPDF
 Clean and responsive design
 Lightweight and easy to deploy